 Project Gaia: enabling climate risk analysis

-• An artificial intelligence (AI) application developed by the Bank for International Settlements (BIS) and its project partners, the Bank of Spain, the Deutsche Bundesbank and the European Central Bank, enables analysis of climate-related risks in the financial system.
+• An artificial intelligence (AI) application developed by the Bank for International Settlements (BIS) and its project partners, the Deutsche Bundesbank and the European Central Bank, specializes in extracting and structuring data from text-based sources, such as reports and publications.

-• Project Gaia created a proof of concept and tested it in financial climate risk analysis use cases.
+• Project Gaia created a proof of concept and tested it in financial climate risk analysis use cases, enabling analysis of climate-related risks in the financial system.

 Central banks, supervisors and financial institutions need high-quality and accessible data to model the financial risks posed by climate change.
 A lack of global reporting standards makes this difficult.
 The project report describes how Gaia was able to overcome differences in definitions and disclosure frameworks across jurisdictions to offer much-needed transparency and make it easier to compare information on climate-related financial risks.